 |Inventor CAM||GRBL (in) or GRBL (mm)|

-**If you want to avoid some potential issues with Fusion 360, we also recommend you make the following checks to your post-processor:
+**To avoid potential issues with Fusion 360, we also recommend you make the following checks to your post-processor:

 Fun fact: some other members of the GRBL CNC family include OpenBuilds, Shapeoko, BobsCNC and X-Carve – all starting just as the LongMill has from an Arduino Uno.